 There were 6 brief episodes in the series.
 I would like to stick with Mae and George longer, see what happens, and if they last.
-I’m hoping for more of Feel Good.
-How about it, Netflix?
-Are these human gems getting another season?
+I’m ready for more of Feel Good.
+The second season should release in 2021 on Netflix.
+Yea!

 Take a look at the preview.

 Mae Martin has a number of stand up comedy shows, interviews, and whatnot on YouTube.